The Laplace spectrum on conformally compact manifolds

 \section{Acknowledgements}

-Both authors are grateful to Zhiqin Lu for keen observations.
+We are grateful to the anonymous referees for constructive critiques that improved the quality of the manuscript and to Zhiqin Lu for keen observations.
 JR is grateful to Ksenia Fedosova for help producing the figures and to Eric Bahuaud, Klaus Kr\"oncke, and Raquel Perales for fruitful discussions.
 NC was partially supported by a University of Cyprus Internal Grant and JR was supported by the Swedish Research Council grant 2018-03873 while this work was in progress.

 \begin{bibdiv} \begin{biblist}

 \bib{arendt94}{article}{ author={Arendt, Wolfgang}, title={Gaussian estimates and interpolation of the spectrum in $L^p$}, journal={Differential Integral Equations}, volume={7}, date={1994}, number={5-6}, pages={1153--1168}, issn={0893-4983}, review={\MR{1269649}}, }